Administration/Congress Target ACA

 Cardiac Rehab Gaining Momentum

 The association's legislative priorities to expand the access and utilization of cardiac rehabilitation services have also been gaining steady momentum, adding nine additional cosponsors from both parties in recent months.
-The Senate bill, "Improving Access to Cardiac and Pulmonary Rehabilitation Act of 2017," sponsored by Senators Amy Kobuchar (D-MN), Debbie Stabenow (D-MI) and Mike Crapo (R-ID) and its House counterpart, sponsored by Congressmen Lynn Jenkins (R-KS) and John Lewis (D-GA) were key asks during our Lobby Day earlier this year.
+The Senate bill, "Improving Access to Cardiac and Pulmonary Rehabilitation Act of 2017," sponsored by Senators Amy Klobuchar (D-MN), Debbie Stabenow (D-MI) and Mike Crapo (R-ID) and its House counterpart, sponsored by Congressmen Lynn Jenkins (R-KS) and John Lewis (D-GA) were key asks during our Lobby Day earlier this year.

 These bills would expand access to cardiac rehabilitation programs by removing the physician supervision requirement to be within 250 yards of a program.
 While the program would still be overseen by a physician, other specialist medical professionals, including physician assistants, nurse practitioners and clinical nurse specialists could directly supervise participating patients.